 10. Develop Multiple Passive Income Streams

-While I sleep, I earn money from stock market dividends, rental properties, interest on private notes, and other indirect real estate investments such as Fundrise.
+While I sleep, I earn money from stock market dividends, rental properties, interest on private notes, and other indirect real estate investments.
 Eventually, I’ll have enough passive income to cover my living expenses, making me financially independent and able to work as little or as much as I like.

 Therein lies the goal: to cover your expenses through multiple passive income sources.
 Having income that’s not tied to working a job is the key to retiring, whether at age 35 or 75.